 This is an introductory two-day walk along the Wild River following cattle and brumby pads, winding through impressive "old man" Forest Red Gums.
 There are opportunities to observe platypus along the river and at the campsite.
 The bird list for this area is 127 species.

 Two days, one night camping, fully guided by an experienced donkey packer.
 The pack donkeys carry your luggage, food and camping gear.
 Sleep on a bed, under the stars in an insect proof "Mossie Dome" tent or use the fly-sheet in cooler weather.
 Sleeping bags can be provided at a nominal hire to cover cleaning or bring your own.
 A hot shower in nature's bathroom can taken pioneer style using traditional shower bucket, or enjoy a swim before dinner.

 A tasty dinner is cooked over an open fire using traditional Bedourie camp ovens and served with a glass or two of wine.
-A short walk to gain an understanding of local geology history and ecology of the area follows a cooked breakfast of bacon and muffins or eggs Benedict.
+A short walk to gain an understanding of local geology history and ecology of the area follows a cooked breakfast of bacon and muffins.
 Return via the same route with lunch along the track.

 A three day, two night walk, an extension of the Wild River Ramble: